Sam-Max/rcmltb/README.md

 ### Rclone
 - Copy file/folder from cloud to cloud
 - Leech file/folder from cloud to Telegram
-- Mirror from Telegram to a selected cloud
+- Mirror Link/Torrent/Magnets/Mega/Telegram-Files to cloud
-- Mirror from Telegram to multiple clouds
+- Mirror from Telegram to multiple clouds at the same time
 - Telegram Navigation Button Menus to interact with cloud
 - File Manager: size, mkdir, delete, dedupe and rename
 - Service Accounts support with automatic switching
-- Create cloud index as http or webdav
+- Create cloud index as http or webdav webserver
-- Sync clouds (not folders)
+- Sync between clouds (not folders)
 - Search files on cloud
 - Clean cloud trash
-- View storage info
+- View cloud storage info

-### Mirror
-- From Telegram to cloud
-- Link/Torrent/Magnets/Mega to cloud
-- Mirror to local (no cloud)
-- Mirror to multiple clouds at the same time.
-- Files in batch from Telegram private/restricted channels
-- Links in batch
-- Queue system

-### Leech
-- Link/Torrent/Magnets/Mega to Telegram
-- Files in batch from Telegram private/restricted channels
-- Links in batch

 ### Others
+- Load/overwrite rclone.conf file from bot
+- Queue system for mirror
 - Index support (rclone index for all remotes)
-- Load/overwrite rclone.conf file from bot
+- Files in batch from Telegram private/restricted channels
+- Links in batch from txt or message
 - Multizip mirror and leech
 - Extract and Zip link/file from Telegram to cloud
 - Extract and Zip folder/file from cloud to Telegram
+- Mirror to local (no cloud)
-- Refactor of code to use pyrogram
+- Refactor of the whole code to use pyrogram with async/await

 ### From Base Repository
 - Link/Torrent/Magnets/Mega to Telegram